sneekz85cat/notes/README.md

 1. Prioritize tasks: When you are working on a project, make sure to list all the tasks that need to get done.
 Then, prioritize them based on their importance and urgency.
 By doing this, you can make better use of your time and ensure that the most critical tasks are completed first.
 2. Plan ahead: Always try to plan your day or week ahead of time.
 Make a list of all your tasks for the next day, or for next week, so that you have a clear idea of what you need.
 Planning ahead will also help to avoid last-minute panic and stress.
 3. Stay organized: Keep your workspace clean and organized at all times.
 It will make it easier for you find the things you want, as well as reducing the risk of making mistakes.
 Additionally, using version control and organizing your code will ensure you always have access to the latest version of any project.

+# 2024-03-15
+- "Today's programming wisdom is to embrace the SOLID principles.
+SOLID stands for Single Responsibility, Open-Closed, Liskov Substitution, Interface Segregation, and Dependency Inversion.
+These principles are guidelines for creating maintainable, scalable, and robust software designs that can withstand change over time.
+They encourage writing code that's easy to understand, test, and refactor, which in turn enhances collaboration, reduces bugs, and speeds up development.
+Remember, good code isn't just about working today; it's about being adaptable and comprehensible tomorrow."

+Single Responsibility Principle: A class should have only one reason to change.
+Open-Closed Principle: Classes should be open for extension but closed for modification.
+Liskov Substitution Principle: Derived classes must be substitutable for their base classes.
+Interface Segregation Principle: Make fine-grained interfaces that are tailored to clients.
+Dependency Inversion Principle: High-level modules should not depend on low-level modules; both should depend on abstractions.